 Sneak peek: Are you trying to focus your kids more on kindness this holiday season?
-This collection of advent calendar ideas will set you on the right track.
+This collection of kindness advent calendar ideas will set you on the right track.

 I’ve always loved advent calendars.
 Something about the idea of tiny boxes, bags or drawers that open up a surprise each morning just takes me back to those childhood memories of anticipating the holiday season.
 Although I don’t think we even owned an advent calendar in my house growing up, the idea of them just evokes a feeling of holiday coziness.